 - When the child can go through this process, reading will become easier for them.

 The ABC book is simply a tool that allows a child to help themselves.
 Help your child connect the dots from the letters, words, and sounds in their ABC book to the book they are currently trying to read.

 Guiding Your Young Reader

-- You can tell by the the response of your child if something is working.
-If you’re trying something that isn’t working, then move on and try something new.
-When you and your child come together and you’re both excited and having fun, that’s when learning happens.
+- When you and your child come together, and you’re both excited and having fun, that’s when learning happens.
 If there are tears, it’s an indicator that your child might not be ready for the lesson you are teaching.

 - Be sure to read just for fun too.

 More Reading Tips From Our Interview With Margaret Craig